The PMP® Exam is Changing on 2 January 2021

 - Study The Agile Practice Guide and learn about agile approaches.

 - Contact your training provider and ask them if they have performed a comparison between the old and new exam content outline and if they will be updating your training materials.
-(We have and we will.
+(We have and we are.
 See further below.)